 Traveler tip: To get to Kerak Castle it is 1 hour 46 minute drive, driving there is easy (except in the bigger towns) because the roads are pretty empty.
 If you enjoy driving on winding and narrow mountain roads its fine.
 The roads are fairly well maintained and tarmaced just be careful around mujib road to Karak from Madaba.
 Any rental car office will have a rental car or a car with driver.
 You will have to check on your VISA requirements while in the country to see if a guide/tour guide/tourist police escort is required within the country– depending on the size of your group.
 Prices range from $30 without driver — to $100 with a driver (minimum starting prices depending on how good you can negotiate with them).
 Rental companies available in the area are: Budget, Reliable, Hertz, National, Europcar.
 There is a lot to see on the way there including the Dead Sea, Madaba, and Lot’s cave.

 Be sure to see the classic Crusader architecture, with the Roman style vaults, long stone corridors.
-If you look on the upper levels of the castle and see the darker looking stone, these are from the crusader period, while the whiter limestone are actually from the time of Saladin.
+If you look at the upper levels of the castle and see the darker looking stone, these are from the Crusader period, while the whiter limestone is actually from the time of Saladin.

-What was the most exciting part for me?
-It was the upper courtyard, where you can actually stand in and see a CRUSADER CHAPEL!
+The most exciting part was the upper courtyard, where you can actually stand in and see a CRUSADER CHAPEL!
 With all the mysticism surrounding the Crusader period, due to Dan Brown’s famous Novels like Angels & Demons — it was so exciting to be standing in that spot.

-The security guard, Mohammad, he was trying to flirt with me down the halls of this castle.
-He tried to scare me, and it worked, with the spooky flashlight under the chin trick.
-I screamed a little, when in any other setting I would have hit him…hard.
-I think that when you are in ancient ruins like this, everything seems more mysterious and creepy….especially the dungeons….that was too creepy to take a photo (and too dark).
+The security guard, Mohammad, was trying to flirt with me down the halls of this castle.
+He attempted to scare me, and it worked, with the spooky flashlight under the chin trick.
+I screamed a little when in any other setting I would have hit him…hard.
+I think when you are in ancient ruins like this, everything seems more mysterious and creepy….especially the dungeons….that was too creepy to take a photo (and too dark).

 Speaking of the Dead Sea, at the top of this castle, you can peer over the Mountains and actually see the Dead Sea.
-There are also plenty of other Crusader Castles in Jordan you should really check out while you are there, this includes: Montreal Castle, Vaux Moise, and Helim.
-There is also Shobak castle with its secret tunnel 🙂 and also interestingly fell to Saladin a year after Kerak!
+There are also plenty of other Crusader Castles in Jordan you should really check out while you are there, this includes Montreal Castle, and Vaux Moise,.
+There is also Shoback castle with its secret tunnel 🙂 and also interestingly fell to Saladin a year after Kerak!
 I never got to see the last 4 castles mentioned, but there will definitely be on my list when I go back to Jordan.

 Traveler Tip: Kerak castle is also a great stopping point on your way down to Petra & Wadi Rum.

-So be sure to stop by Kerak, and feel a little of what it was like to be among the Crusaders, let your mind wander about what it was like to be confined to the cold stone castles & how much dedication it must have taken to stay there — that would have required a lot of devotion on my part to be confined to one place.
-On that note, HAPPY TRAVELS & HAPPY TALES.
+So be sure to stop by Kerak, and experience a little of what it was like to be among the Crusaders, let your mind contemplate about what it was like to be confined to the cold stone castles & how much dedication it must have taken to stay there — which would have required a lot of devotion on my part to be confined to one place.
+Happy Travels, Happy Tales and see you on the Flip Side.